Athul-Rajagopal/Accunox-assessment/README.md

 ## Postman Collection

 You can import the provided Postman collection to test the API endpoints.
 The collection includes examples for all endpoints.
-You can download it from here.
+You can download it from [here](https://www.postman.com/athulrajagopal/workspace/accunox/collection/27782030-26f06caa-9e12-4ff4-9d0a-696645e8d1e2?action=share&creator=27782030)

+.